 Hansjorg Wyss was born in Bern, Switzerland on September 19, 1935.
-He earned an MS degree in Civil and Structural Engineering from the Swiss Federal Institute of Technology (Zurich) in 1959, and an MBA from the Harvard University Graduate School of Business in 1965.
+He earned an MS degree in Civil and Structural Engineering from the Swiss Federal Institute of Technology in 1959, and an MBA from the Harvard University Graduate School of Business in 1965.
 After completing his education, Wyss was employed in the textile industry in places like Pakistan, Turkey, and the Philippines.
 He also worked in the steel industry in Belgium, during which time he ran a side business selling airplanes.
-One of his buyers was a surgeon who in 1960 had co-founded the Swiss medical-device manufacturer Synthes; this encounter sparked Wyss’s interest in that industry, and eventually led to Wyss becoming the founder and president of Synthes’s U.S. division in 1977.
+One of his buyers was a surgeon who in 1960 had co-founded the Swiss medical-device manufacturer Synthes; this encounter eventually led to Wyss becoming the founder and president of Synthes’s U.S. division in 1977.

-In 2009, Wyss helped establish PeaceNexus, a nonprofit foundation that helps government institutions, non-governmental organizations, and businesses find ways to promote peacebuilding efforts in conflict-plagued areas.
+In 2009, Wyss helped establish the PeaceNexus Foundation, a nonprofit foundation that helps government institutions, non-governmental organizations, and businesses find ways to promote peacebuilding efforts in conflict-plagued areas.
 Wyss and his Foundation have also provided scholarships and fellowships in the fields of music, medicine, business, and the arts at institutions worldwide.
-And the Wyss Foundation, which is a member of the Democracy Alliance, administers programs aimed at “expanding economic opportunity and reducing inequality”; “helping build a society where women are empowered and have equal opportunities”; and “ensuring humane treatment of refugees and immigrants.”

-Hansjorg Wyss’s net worth is currently estimated at $6.1 billion.
-Aside from the hundreds of millions of dollars he has contributed to left-wing activist groups over the years, he has also distinguished himself as a major ally of the Democratic Party and has given millions of dollars to the Clinton Foundation.
+Aside from the hundreds of millions of dollars he has contributed to left-wing activist groups over the years, Wyss has also distinguished himself as a major ally of the Democratic Party and has given millions of dollars to the Clinton Foundation.
 In 2013, Wyss’s now-defunct HJW Foundation paid $87,083 to Democrat operative and close Clinton ally John Podesta, for consulting services he provided.
 During Podesta’s tenure as chief executive officer of the Center For American Progress, on whose board of directors Wyss himself serves, the organization received $4.1 million in funding from Wyss.

 In 2012, Wyss sold Synthes to Johnson & Johnson for $20.2 billion in cash and stock.